Master of Compliance and Integrity Management

 Please submit all documents as PDFs by email only.
 These should include:

-• Certificates (bachelor's degree, diploma, state examination, university entrance qualification if applicable, etc.)
+• Certified copy of all university degrees held, together with certified academic transcript for all subjects and grades (bachelor's degree, diploma, state examination, university entrance qualification if applicable, etc.);

-• Proof of at least one year's professional experience
+• Evidence of at least one year's relevant professional experience;

 If you have any further questions about the admission process or the required documents, our team will be happy to answer them.